Why Long-Term Borderline Personality Disorder Treatment Centers Offer New Hope

 Working Together for Lasting Recovery

-The ultimate goal of treatment, of course, is to be able to leave treatment and sustain the gains that have been made in care.
+The ultimate goal of borderline personality disorder treatment, of course, is to be able to leave treatment and sustain the gains that have been made in care.
 But as Jane Brody writes for The New York Times, “The value of [treatment] can be thwarted if patients return to an environment that misunderstands them.”
 As such, it is essential to use your loved one’s time in treatment as an opportunity to repair damaged relationships and create an understanding, validating, and loving home environment.

-By seeking out a treatment center that invites family involvement and offers dedicated family programming you can come to more deeply understand what your loved one is going through and develop the skills needed to support them in healthy ways.
+By seeking out a borderline personality disorder treatment center that invites family involvement and offers dedicated family programming you can come to more deeply understand what your loved one is going through and develop the skills needed to support them in healthy ways.
 This is essential to guarding against relapse and making the family a positive place of healing.
 At the same time, you receive the support you need to cope with your own feelings about and experiences with your loved one’s illness.

 Borderline personality disorder can be disorienting, frustrating, and profoundly sad.
 But with the right care, healing is possible, both for your loved one and for your family.
 Together, you can work toward recovery with compassion and love to build the foundation for lasting stability, connection, and joy.